-We seek to reduce the human burden from cancer and other serious illnesses through research, education, prevention, and the delivery of quality patient care.
+We seek to reduce the human burden from cancer and other serious illnesses through research, education, prevention, and the delivery of the highest possible quality patient care.

 Sylvester will become a fully integrated program of patient care, education, and research with an international reputation for excellence.